 A limited number of manual wheelchairs are available at coat check, free of charge, with identification.
 No reservation required.
 The ROM cannot provide an assistance person to push wheelchairs while in the Museum.
 Please review the ROM Admission Policy for Persons with Disabilities for details.

-Guide dogs and hearing dogs are welcome.
+Service animals such as guide dogs and hearing dogs are welcome.

 Assistive Communication Technology

 ROM admissions desk offers an Ubi-Duo system, an assistive communication technology that allows real time, face to face communication between a visitor who is deaf and our staff members.

 Assistive Listening Devices